fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 In brief, we hope the payment and execution flow of the Tokens is natual as Ether's, and make the services related to the Tokens more direct and easier to develop, not setting back the business due to the inconvenience of ERC-20 Token standard.

-To achieve this goal, we improved the `transferAndCall` in ERC-223 and ERC-827, and ensure the `receiverContract` (the Service smart contract) always gets the real `value` and the real `from` (the origin of the Token trasfer), and make the `receiverContract` not able to attack the `from`.
+To achieve this goal, we have improved the `transferAndCall` in ERC-223 and ERC-827, and ensure the `receiverContract` (the Service smart contract) always gets the real `value` and the real `from` (the origin of the Token trasfer), and make the `receiverContract` not able to attack the `from`.
 More details are in the next section.

-Moreover, the above is not only to increase the consistency and the linking flexibility among the service-based smart contracts, and makes the business logic and the payment flow more modularised and secure, but it also allows the on-chain-off-chain integrations to be more complete and more consistent, significantly reduce the needs of status checking or multi-phase commit, and encourage more developers' adoption.
+Moreover, the above is not only to increase the consistency and the linking flexibility among the service-based smart contracts, making the business logic and the payment flow more modularised and secure, but to make the on-chain-off-chain integrations more complete and more consistent, significantly reduce the needs of status checking or multi-phase commit, and encourage more developers' adoption.

 ---